 PRESS DIGEST - Wall Street Journal - April 11

-April 11 (Reuters) - The following are the top stories in the Wall Street Journal.
+April 11 (Reuters) - The following were the top stories in The Wall Street Journal on Wednesday.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - Exclusive: Secret contract tied NSA and security industry pioneer |

 - U.S. aircraft hit by gunfire in South Sudan as conflict worsens

 - With Fed out of the way, what's next on Wall Street?

 - Four men arrested in deadly N.J. shopping mall carjacking

 - Analysis: Lost Brazil order raises threat to Boeing fighter jets